Quality takes time. One bean at a time.

 Estate attribution exists for 41% of the ICB catalog.
 The remaining 59% — region-only or blend-labeled coffees — are not lower quality by default.
 Many roasters develop well-regarded regional lots or house blends sourced from multiple farms without publishing estate names.
 The absence of an estate name means traceability stops at the region or cooperative level, not that the coffee is inferior.

-What estate attribution enables is comparison.
+Estate attribution enables comparison.
 When the same farm appears across 15 or 20 different roasters, a buyer can evaluate how different processing choices and roast approaches interpret the same raw material.
 No single roaster's website offers this view.
 The data shows, for example, that Ratnagiri Estate now produces seven distinct process variants — washed, natural, honey, anaerobic, carbonic maceration, double-fermented, and experimental — and each appears in multiple roasters' catalogs.
 The estate's flavor range across those lots is far wider than any one roaster's catalog would suggest.

 Processing innovation at named estates has accelerated since roughly 2015.
 Estates with their own curing works and fermentation infrastructure — Ratnagiri being the clearest example — have the operational capacity to experiment with controlled anaerobic fermentation and extended maceration protocols that most smallholders cannot replicate.
 This has widened the flavor range available from individual estates while also making the estate name less predictive of a specific cup profile than it once was.
+The Indian specialty market isn't retreating from its dark-roast heritage; it's building on it.
+The same estate can now produce a clean, light-roasted washed lot and a wine-forward double-fermented natural.
+Processing infrastructure at a handful of named estates has effectively multiplied the flavor options available from a single terroir, without requiring buyers to seek out new origins.

 For buyers, the estate name is the starting point.
 It identifies the terrain and altitude.
 The process, roast level, and roaster tell you what was done with it.